gyjbb/Leetcode-Python7/README.md

 ## Reverse certain characters in a string
 [reading](https://github.com/youngyangyang04/leetcode-master/blob/master/problems/%E5%89%91%E6%8C%87Offer58-II.%E5%B7%A6%E6%97%8B%E8%BD%AC%E5%AD%97%E7%AC%A6%E4%B8%B2.md)
 Here, we use a special way to solve the problem: firstly reverse the first n characters, then reverse the (n+1) to the last characters.
-Finnaly, reverse the whole string and we will get the desired sring.
+Finaly, reverse the whole string and we will get the desired string.
 ```python
 # ways 1: use slice:
 class Solution: